 By Wendy Haaf

-A new feature in Good Times magazine is Your Health Questions, where we answer questions submitted by our readers about health, nutrition, and well-being:
+A popular feature in Good Times magazine is Your Health Questions, where we answer questions submitted by our readers about health, nutrition, and well-being, such as:

 Is it normal for a person with diabetes who takes insulin to have mood swings and low energy?